G-structure/optim-hunt/content.md

 ## Llama-8b

-Let's investigate how well the model can perform regression tasks by testing it on a fascinating benchmark - the modified Friedman #2 dataset.
+Let's investigate how well the model can perform regression tasks by testing it on this benchmark - the modified Friedman #2 dataset.
 It's a really cool synthetic regression problem that forces the model to learn both linear and non-linear relationships (and importantly, shouldn't be something it saw in training!).
 The target function is pretty gnarly:

 \[
 y = \left(x_1^2 + \left(x_2 x_3 - \frac{1}{x_2 x_4}\right)^2\right)^{1/2}